adobe/aepsdk-roku/Documentation/api-reference.md

 ### AdobeAEPSDKInit

 > [!IMPORTANT]
-> The AEP task node performs the core logic of the SDK.
+> The AEP task node performs the core logic of the AEP Roku SDK.
 Typically, a Roku project maintains only one instance of the AEP task node.

 It's required to first call AdobeAEPSDKInit() without passing an argument within the scene script.
-It initializes a new AEP task node and creates an associated SDK instance.
+It initializes a new AEP task node and creates an associated AEP Roku SDK instance.
 Then, the task node instance can be retrieved via the getTaskNode() API.

 For example:
 ```brightscript